 - Instructional Reference Guides/Checklists

 - Informational Resource Directory

-- State-by-State Consumer Protection Statutory Database (online)
+- Online State-by-State Consumer Protection Statutory Database

-The Elder Consumer Protection Program's objective is to identify information and suggest resources that may give assistance and/or provided guidance.
+The Elder Consumer Protection Program's objective is to identify information and suggest resources that may give assistance and/or provide guidance.
 However, the Elder Consumer Protection Program does not offer legal services and does not provide legal representation.
 Therefore, any information contained herein or provided subsequent hereto is not legal advice, is not a definite statement of the law, and is not a complete analysis of the area of reference.

 Video: Current and Common Scams

 Video: Unlicensed Contractors